torquatos/BankAccountManager_simple/README.md

                    - the savings account needs to implement  an income-application logic d - transactions: this object wll register each aspect of the operation

+         Encapsulation:

+          All critical attributes must to be PRIVATE and only being possible to be accessed or modified through getters, setter and/or business methods - integrity of the data

      3.2 Data Structure